 Jason Eck

-In 2024, Eck had to reload after losing his starting quarterback and 81.5% of his team’s total receptions and 82.7% of the total receiving yards from his team to graduation or the transfer portal.
-All he has done in 2024 is beat a second Mountain West opponent and led Idaho to a 10-4 record and a second straight FCS Playoff quarterfinal appearance.
-After opening the season by putting a scare into currently undefeated No. 1 Oregon, losing just 24-14 in a game where Idaho trailed 17-14 late in the fourth quarter, Eck led the Vandals to a second straight Mountain West win, this time beating Wyoming in Laramie 17-13.
-Idaho then rolled off five straight wins to end the regular season, despite losing their starting quarterback to injury.
-Three of Idaho’s four losses on the season were to teams ranked No. 1 in the polls.
+After opening the season by putting a scare into then-No. 1 Oregon, losing just 24-14 in a game where Idaho trailed 17-14 late in the fourth quarter, Eck led the Vandals to a second straight Mountain West win, defeating Wyoming in Laramie 17-13.
+Three of Idaho’s four losses on the season were to teams ranked #1 in the country at the time of the game.

-Once again, the Vandals ranked in the Top 20 in a host of categories including passing efficiency (12th at 154.7), scoring offense (14th at 32.3), total defense (14th at 306.8), red zone offense (4th at 92.6%), net punting (11th at 40.1), punt returns (3rd at 18.4), kickoff returns (7th at 24.2), and time of possession 3rd at 33:48).
+In 2023, the Vandals improved to 9-4, again finishing 6-2 in the Big Sky, tying for second place.
+The Vandals played two FBS programs, falling to California 31-17 after taking a 17-0 lead and defeating Nevada 33-6 in Reno, allowing only two field goals as Idaho outgained the Wolf Pack 463-266.
+The Vandals went 4-2 against ranked opponents and advanced to the FCS Quarterfinals.
+Once again, the Vandals ranked in the Top 20 in a host of categories including passing efficiency (12th at 154.7), scoring offense (14th at 32.3), total defense (14th at 306.8), red zone offense (4th at 92.6%), net punting (11th at 40.1), punt returns (3rd at 18.4), kickoff returns (7th at 24.2), and time of possession (3rd at 33:48).

 In his first season as head coach in 2022, Eck led the Vandals to a 7-5 overall record and a 6-2 mark in the Big Sky Conference, finishing third.
 That season included wins over rival No. 3 Montana, a first for the program since 1999, and the team broke the 40-point mark five times.
 Two of the losses were to Washington State (24-17) and at Indiana (35-22).
-The team qualified for the postseason for the first time since playing in the Famous Idaho Potato Bowl in 2016, and for the just the fourth time since 1995 when the program last played in the FCS Playoffs.
+The team qualified for the postseason for the first time since playing in the Famous Idaho Potato Bowl in 2016, and for just the fourth time since 1995 when the program last played in the FCS Playoffs.

 Idaho ranked in the Top 20 in the FCS in passing efficiency (5th at 168.1), scoring offense (13th at 35.9), fewest passing yards allowed (19th at 190.0), turnover margin (9th at +0.83), red zone offense (5th at 92.3%), punt returns (13th at 13.9), kickoff returns (13th at 24.1), and time of possession (2nd at 35:07).

-Overall, in his three seasons with Idaho, Eck coached 16 First Team All-Big Sky players, 12 Second Team All-Big Sky players, four Third Team All-Big Sky players and 16 Honorable Mention All-Big Sky players.
+Overall, in his three seasons with Idaho, Eck coached 16 First Team All-Big Sky players, 12 Second Team All-Big Sky players, four Third Team All-Big Sky players, and 16 Honorable Mention All-Big Sky players.

-Prior to becoming Idaho’s head coach, Eck spent six seasons with the South Dakota State Jackrabbits as offensive line coach and the final three as offensive coordinator.
+Before becoming Idaho’s head coach, Eck spent six seasons with the South Dakota State Jackrabbits as offensive line coach and the final three as offensive coordinator.
 In 2019, he was named the American Football Coaches’ Association FCS Assistant Coach of the Year.

 In the 2021 spring season, freshman quarterback Mark Gronowski was the runner-up for the Jerry Rice Award as the FCS freshman of the year before being injured on the first series of the National Championship game.
 The Jackrabbits fell just 23-21 despite missing Gronowski.

-He was the offensive coordinator for the record-setting offense at Minnesota State, Mankato during back-to-back Northern Sun Intercollegiate Conference championships in 2013 and 2014.
+He was the offensive coordinator for the record-setting offense at Minnesota State, Mankato, during back-to-back Northern Sun Intercollegiate Conference championships in 2013 and 2014.
 He served as the offensive line coach in 2013 and added offensive coordinator duties in 2014 as the Mavericks advanced to the NCAA Division II championship game.
 The 2014 season saw Mankato finish 14th in Division II in rushing offense.

-Eck has also served coaching stints at Western Illinois (2012), Hampton (2011), Ball State (2009-10), and Winona State (2007-08).
-He had a previous stop at Idaho as an assistant coach, starting in 2004 when he coached the Vandal offensive line for three seasons.
+Eck has also served as an assistant coach at Western Illinois (2012), Hampton (2011), Ball State (2009-10), and Winona State (2007-08).
+He had a previous stop at the University of Idaho as an assistant coach from 2004 to 2006.

-A 1999 graduate of the University of Wisconsin, Eck played on the Badgers’ 1998 Big Ten Championship team which went on to win the Rose Bowl.
+A 1999 graduate of the University of Wisconsin, Eck played on the Badgers’ 1998 Big Ten Championship team, which went on to win the Rose Bowl.
 He began his coaching career as a graduate assistant at Wisconsin under head coach Barry Alvarez and later moved on to Colorado.

 Jason Eck – Year-by-Year Collegiate Head Coaching Record